dreamer-coding-555/old-meson-ui/docs/markdown/Contributing.md

 maintainers that one is not needed.
 Exercise judgment and ask for help in problematic cases.

-The tests are split into two different parts: unit tests and full project tests.
+The tests are split into three different parts: unit tests, full project tests and UI tests.
 To run all tests, execute `./run_tests.py`.
-Unit tests can be run with `./run_unittests.py` and project tests with `./run_project_tests.py`.
+Unit tests can be run with `./run_unittests.py`, full project tests with `./run_project_tests.py`, and UI tests with `./run_mesonui_tests.py`.

 Each project test is a standalone project that can be compiled on its own.
-They are all in `test-cases` subdirectory.
-The simplest way to run a single project test is to do something like `./meson.py test\
-cases/common/1\ trivial builddir`.
-The one exception to this is `test cases/unit` directory discussed below.

-The test cases in the `common` subdirectory are meant to be run always for all backends.
-They should only depend on C and C++, without any external dependencies such as libraries.
-If there is a need for an external program in the common directory, such as a code generator, it should be implemented as a Python script.
-The goal of test projects is also to provide sample projects that end users can use as a base for their own projects.
+They are all created in temporary directories.

-Projects needed by unit tests are in the `test-cases/unit` subdirectory.
-They are not run as part of `./run_project_tests.py`.
+Projects needed by unit tests are in the `test-cases` subdirectory.
+They are not run as part of `./run_project_tests.py` and or `./run_mesonui_tests.py`.

 ### Skipping integration tests